MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxoutboundrouting-getrules.md

 ## -description

-The <b>IFaxOutboundRouting::GetRules</b> method retrieves an interface that represents a collection of outbound routing groups.
+The <b>GetRules</b> method retrieves the collection of outbound routing groups.

 ## -parameters